Dial Tone (G.I. Joe): Comics

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #56.
 He is part of a G.I.
 Joe assault team in the fictional country of Sierra Gordo.
 The Joes take over a Cobra 'Terror Drome'.
 Despite Serpentor and Tomax and Xamot trying to kill them, they take it apart and steal all the pieces.

 He takes part in a mission to a South American jungle to hunt a Nazi war criminal.
 Dial-Tone is part of a different team that successfully plants spy equipment at the Cobra Consulate building in New York City.

 Later, he is part of a team attempting to stop hostage takers in Frankfurt, Germany.
 At the end of the comic series it is revealed that Dial-Tone invented numerous state of the art innovative devices that he patented and made him wealthy.

 Dial-Tone shows up in the IDW series as part of a team trying to track down Destro.

+In total he appears in 206 G.I.
+Joe comic book issues.